matchmakeredlabs/matchmakeredlabs.github.io/_cards/card7.md

 ---
 # MatchMaker Education Labs

-## In collaboration with our customers and partners, we are *better together.*
+## MatchMaker builds a relationship with customers and partners and we are *better together.*

 *Static graphic with shade down:*